 Focus on grain production and the companies that will buy your industrial hemp grain.

 Currently, high throughput processing for industrial hemp is largely limited to the grain.
+We are setting up processing of the stalks so farmers will be rewarded fabulously as an additional icing on the cake!
 As a farmer, this good news.
-You are used to being profitable on grains alone, but with hemp and few more years of research and development, textile grade fibers will also be able to be sold.
+You are used to being profitable on grains alone, but with hemp's hurd and bast fiber, you have an additional market in construction material, textiles, and more!
 Can you do that with corn?
-There never was much money in the stalks of corn, but a few years down the line, with industrial hemp, you'll be paying yourself double.
+There never was much money in the stalks of corn, but soon you'll be paying yourself nearly double!

 So, you did your homework, you applied for the appropriate permit to grow industrial hemp and you found a buyer to take your grain and give you your well-deserved cash at the end of the season.
 Now you are ready to put your years of experience as a farmer to the test.
 With all the paperwork aside, you can now do the part of hemp farming that that you enjoy the most: getting a little dirty.